 From the NIV footnotes:

-In verses 23 and 24 there are some slight difference in the ancient Hebrew manuscripts.
-For example, verse 24 renders the Hebrew text, "Arphaxad...Eber" but the Septuagint has "Arphaxad, father of Cainan, and Cainan was the father of Eber".
-Apparently Shelah is replaced by Cainan?
+- In verses 23 and 24 there are some slight differences in the ancient Hebrew manuscripts.
+For example, verse 24 renders the Hebrew text, "Arphaxad was the father of Shelah, and Shelah the father of Eber," but the Septuagint has "Arphaxad, father of Cainan, and Cainan was the father of Eber".
+Apparently Shelah is replaced by Cainan?.

 We are given no clues as to what it means for the earth to be "divided" in verse 25.
-Was it some great dispersion of people groups (as in the next chapter)?
-Or was it a significant local earthquake?
+(The name Peleg means "division".)
+Was there some great dispersion of people groups, as in the next chapter?
+Or was there a significant local earthquake?

 I have always found these genealogies frustrating.
 What is their purpose?
 As I grow older and think about my own legacy, I do become more aware of questions about my ancestors and it is clear that this was important to the Israelites.
 I am more sympathetic to the genealogy sections of the Old Testament ... but still eager to move on to passages that are more interesting!